 What Are DNS Servers?

 In the internet world, DNS servers (Domain Name System servers) are like those helpful people.
-When you enter a website's address (like www.example.com) into your browser, DNS servers translate that name into an IP address (a set of numbers) that your computer can understand and employ to find the website.
+When you enter a website's address (like www.example.com) into your browser, DNS servers convert that name into an IP address (a numeric address) that your computer can recognize and use to find Spotify on Linux.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, certain websites might be blocked by your internet service provider or your school.
-They do this by forcing your DNS queries (requests to find a website) pass through servers that either send them.
+Sometimes, some websites might be blocked by your internet service provider or your school's authorities.
+They do this by making your DNS queries (requests to find a website) go through servers that either block or redirect them.

 Here's how changing your DNS servers can help:

-1. Different DNS Servers: By changing to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these blocks.
-These alternative servers might not have the same exact restrictions or might allow access to Spotify on Linux.
+Different DNS Servers: By changing to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these restrictions.
+These other servers might not have the same restrictions or might allow access to Spotify on Linux.

-You can find several complimentary DNS providers.
-The following steps demonstrate how to configure OpenDNS, but you are able to swap the IP addresses using any of the others if you would like to.
+There exist several complimentary DNS providers.
+This guide show how to use OpenDNS, but you are able to swap the IP addresses using any of the others if you prefer.

 There is a big list of DNS servers here: https://public-dns.info/